The Grief Nobody Talks About — Mourning a Version of Yourself

 - Kate Schenk

-- 2 days ago
+- Mar 2

-- 2 min read
+- 3 min read

 There's a particular kind of sadness that doesn't have a funeral.

 No homemade meals appear on your doorstep.
 No one sends flowers.
-You won't find a sympathy card for it at the grocery store, because society hasn't yet found the language for losing a version of yourself — the person you were before the diagnosis, the divorce, the failure, the moment everything quietly shifted.
+You won't find a sympathy card for it at the grocery store because society hasn't yet found the language for losing a version of yourself — the person you were before the diagnosis, the divorce, the failure, or the moment everything quietly shifted.

 And yet the loss is real.